Efficient Exploration and Discriminative World Model Learning with an Object-Centric Abstraction: Baseline Methods

 \sectionvspace For baselines, we use an environment wrapper which abstracts away the low level observations into only the abstract level observations and behaviours (as described in Section~\ref{sec:absobs}).
 We similarly equip the baseline policies with transformer-based encoders, with input masking in places where the input sequence is longer than the number of objects in the set as well as positional embedding, which we found in preliminary experiments helped with training.
 For action spaces, the agent generates a discrete integer action which maps onto an object index in the observation set as well as the object attribute to change to.

-Specifically, we use Dreamer-v3 as a performant model-based baseline \citep{Hafner2023MasteringDD}, and PPO as a model free baseline~\citep{Schulman2017ProximalPO, petrenko2020sf}.
+Specifically, we use Dreamer-v3 as a performant model-based baseline \citep{Hafner2023MasteringDD}, MuZero as another model-based baseline \citep{schrittwieser2020muzero,muzero-general}, and PPO as a model free baseline~\citep{Schulman2017ProximalPO, petrenko2020sf}.
 For exploration-reward transfer experiments, we use a disagreement-based model for Dreamer intrinsic reward \citep{Sekar2020PlanningTE}, as well as using the same count-based reward to train all models.

+Finally, we also compare against other methods that uses a structured MDP, such as the attribute planner in \citet{zhang2018composable}, and NCS in \citet{chang2023neural}.
+These results can be found in Section~\ref{App:other-amdp-learning-results}.